Mucobromic acid

 Mucobromic acid is an organic compound that consists of a dibrominated alkene with aldehyde and carboxylic acid functional groups.
 It easily tautomerizes to a furanone hemiacetal form.
-This compound, and the analogous mucochloric acid (CAS #87-56-9), form the group of known mucohalic acids.
+This compound, and the analogous mucochloric acid, form the group of known mucohalic acids.
 The bromide appears to behave similarly to the more heavily studied chloride.

 Synthesis and structure

 Mucobromic acid can be synthesized by bromination of furfural via an oxidation/decarboxylation process: